I've had the opportunity to work with many special children with

 Autism is a severe developmental disorder that begins at birth or within the first two-and-a-half years of life.
 Most autistic children are perfectly normal in appearance, but spend their time engaged in puzzling and disturbing behaviors which are markedly different from those of typical children.
 Less severe cases may be diagnosed with Pervasive Developmental Disorder (PDD) or with Asperger's Syndrome (these children typically have normal speech, but they have many "autistic" social and behavioral problems).

-treatment options which can be very helpful.
+It used to be thought that autism is just a fate that you accept.The good news is that there are now a wide variety of treatment options which can be very helpful.
 Some treatments may lead to great improvement, and others may have little or no effect, but a good starting point would be the parent ratings of biomedical interventions, which presents the responses of over 25,000 parents in showing the effectiveness of various interventions on their own child.

 How Common is it?
 For many years autism was rare - occurring in just five children per 10,000 live births.
 However, since the early 1990's, the rate of autism has increased exponentially around the world with figures as high as 60 per 10,000.
 Boys outnumber girls four to one.
 In 2007, the Centers for Disease Control reported that 1 in 150 children is diagnosed with autism.